XCSoar/XCSoar/doc/input_events.rst

 Weather overlay mode (``mode=weather``)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a map page displays EDL or RASP overlay controls in the bottom
+When a map page displays EDL, RASP, or XCTherm overlay controls in the
-cursor bar, open the quick menu (F1 or the ULDR gesture) and choose
+bottom cursor bar, open the quick menu (F1 or the ULDR gesture) and choose
-**Forecast Controls**, or use **Menu → Weather**, to enter
+**Forecast Controls** (RemoteStick), or bind ``Mode weather`` elsewhere,
-``mode=weather`` so stick and button bindings can adjust forecast time
+to enter ``mode=weather`` so stick and button bindings can adjust forecast
-and altitude without leaving the map.
-Leaving the page (or pressing
+time and the secondary axis without leaving the map.
+Pressing ESCAPE
-ESCAPE / the Exit label) returns to ``default``.
+returns to ``default``.

 The built-in stick bindings in :file:`Data/Input/default.xci` are: